 3 Min Read

 As marketers evolve their strategies to more effectively advertise their brand or products, there are plenty of metrics used to evaluate the success of their ad campaigns.
 We are doing a deep dive into the data that every marketer should be tracking.

 Conversion Rate = Clicks or Visits / Conversions

 As an example of using this formula, let’s say that 100 people saw your ad and visited your site, and 10 of those users converted.
 Your campaign’s conversion rate would be 10%.
-This formula is pretty straight-forward, so just make sure you are plugging in the correct data.
+This formula is pretty straightforward, so just make sure you are plugging in the correct data.

-For example, let’s say you are a clothing company running a campaign for a new sweater line and want to determine whether your ad campaign is successfully driving conversions.
+For example, let’s say you are a clothing company running an advertising campaign for a new sweater line and want to determine whether your ad campaign is successfully driving conversions.
 By comparing the new conversion rate to any campaign run in the past, you will get a baseline for measuring the success of your new conversion rate.
-And if you have no past campaigns to measure against, just know that the higher the percentage, the better your campaign is performing.
+And if you have no past campaigns to measure or benchmark against, just know that the higher the percentage, the better your campaign is performing.

 No matter what business you’re in, we bet we can help improve your conversion rate.
 Find out how we can help boost your Conversion Rate.